evought/VCard-Tools/README.md

 #Components#

 The project consists of the php modules in vcard-tools.php and vcard.php, as well as the default template definitions in vcard-templates.php.
 The sql schema (MySQL) is defined in sql/, documentation materials in doc/, and PHPUnit test cases under tests/.
 Setting up the database is described below.
-I also intend to add an Ant script for maintenance tasks for my own sanity but have not yet done so.
+There is the beginnings of an [Ant](http://ant.apache.org) script for automating project maintenance tasks.

 The templating code can be used along with the original VCard class *with or without the database persistence*.